TanakaChingonzo/TanakaChingonzo.github.io/_posts/2018-02-26-inexplicability-of-intelligence-constancy-identity-theseus-ship.md

 The chief problem with replicating biological intelligence and drawing inspiration for artificially intelligent system is that biologically intelligent systems operate in a black box environment.

-You cannot explain your reasoning and the processes that drove you to it.
+Similarly, you cannot explain your reasoning and the processes that drove you to it.
+Your brain operates in the same way, like a black box.

 In the [MIT Tech Review](https://www.technologyreview.com/s/604087/the-dark-secret-at-the-heart-of-ai/):